Muradmsalati/hello-world/README.md

 # hello-world
-This is a basic repository file, to check things out.
+I am an 18 years old who is trying out coding.
+I have a very basic understanding of html, and I am currently learning python.